prataprc/jsondata/PITCHME.md

 @snap[mt30 fragment]
-When used in context of a document-database, parsing JSON data is a repeated operation, and many times only specific fields within a JSON document need to be lookedup.
+When used in context of a document-database, parsing JSON data is a repeated operation, and many times only specific fields within a JSON document need to be looked up.
 @snapend

 @snap[mt30 fragment]